-Stuffed Acorn Squash takes perfectly roasted and slightly caramelized acorn squash and loads it up with seasoned wild rice, tender sweet potatoes, crisp green apples, and more!
-This is nutritious warming comfort food at its best!
+Stuffed Acorn Squash features roasted, caramelized acorn squash filled with seasoned wild rice, tender sweet potatoes, green apples, and more.
+It’s comfort food at its best!

-Pair Acorn Stuffed Squash with a simple Winter Fruit Salad or this easy Pear Salad.
+Pair Acorn Stuffed Squash with a simple Winter Fruit Salad or easy Pear Salad.

 Stuffed Acorn Squash